Nikhil Chavan

 Nikhil Chavan (born 29 May 1992) is an Indian film actor known for his works in Marathi films and series.
-He is well known for his Marathi serial Karbhari Laybhari and Lagira Zala Ji for which he won the Zee Marathi Awards 2017 for Best Supporting Actor.
+He is well known for his Marathi serial Karbhari Laybhari and Lagira Zala Ji for which he won the Zee Marathi Utsav Natyancha Awards 2017 for Best Supporting Actor.
 Chavan plays the lead in the ZEE5's original webseries Veergati and popular regional series Striling Pulling.
 He was ranked ninth in The Times of India's Top 20 Most Desirable Men of Maharashtra in 2020.

 Career

 Nikhil started his career as a backstage artist in commercial theater.
-He was trying very hard to showcase his acting skills and finally he gained recognition with his supporting role in the Zee Marathi's coming-of-age drama series named Lagira Zala Ji, for which he won the Best Supporting Actor award for his performance in his debut series at Zee Marathi Awards 2017.
+He was trying very hard to showcase his acting skills and finally he gained recognition with his supporting role in the Zee Marathi's coming-of-age drama series named Lagira Zala Ji, for which he won the Best Supporting Actor award for his performance in his debut series at Zee Marathi Utsav Natyancha Awards 2017.

 In 2018, he acted in Atrocity and host Jallosh Ganrayacha the same year.
 Nikhil's first lead role was in Strilling Pulling in 2019, written and directed by Sameer Asha Patil, and which has won the Most Popular Regional Web Series Award powered by Brand Equity.
 He got starred as lead in a ZEE5's patriotic film Veergati.
 In 2020, he made his first lead role in Marathi series Karbhari Laybhari on Zee Marathi.

 He is seen in Vishal Devrukhkar's Girlz in a guest appearance.
 His next film is Dhondi Champya - Ek Prem Katha starring Sayli Patil, directed by Dnyanesh Bhalekar.